*Applies to all Rule types - Decision Tables, Decision Trees, Scripting Rules and Rule Flows.

 button.
 Your tag should be now added to the rule version.

-Click on the tag you wish to remove and select the "Remove from this version" option.
+Click on the tag you wish to remove next to a version and select the "Remove from this version" option.
 Your tag should be now removed from the rule version.

 Tag color can only be changed globally for all tags in your space that have the same text.
 To do that, click on the tag whose color you wish to change (anywhere in the respective space) and choose the new color under the "Change color globally" option.